 - Habitat Loss

-Cougars are losing a lot of their habitat to farmers and urbanization.
+Cougars are losing a lot of their habitat to farming and urbanization.

-Cougars were once hunted and considered vermin, they no longer live east of the Mississippi River.
+Cougars were once hunted and considered vermin (pests); they no longer live east of the Mississippi River.